IamNator/jsonWriter/README.md

 		return
 	}

-//This write the json {"error":"please Fill in Fields"} as a response.
+//This writes the json {"error":"please Fill in Fields"} as a response.
 //For more documentation use "go doc -all "

 ```